wasabipesto/nice-rust/README.md

 ## Quickstart

-Grab the latest release from the [releases page](https://github.com/wasabipesto/nice-rust/releases/latest) and run it with your username as the first and only argument.
-Optionally, use the username `offline_benchmark` for a prebuilt offline test of 1135123 items.
+Grab the latest release from the [releases page](https://github.com/wasabipesto/nice-rust/releases/latest) and include your username with the `--username` option.
+Optionally, use the flag `--benchmark` for a prebuilt offline benchmarking test.
 This version should run on most linux builds, please open an issue if you have a problem running it.

 ## Why does this exist